Negai (B'z song)

 "Negai" (ねがい, "Wish") is the sixteenth single by B'z, released on May 31, 1995.
-This song is one of B'z many number-one singles in Oricon chart.
+This song is one of B'z many number-one singles on the Oricon chart.
 It sold over 1,498,000 copies according to Oricon.

 A re-recorded version of the song appears on the album Loose.
 It differs from the single version in that it has an extended piano intro, a longer guitar solo and a new, more abrupt ending.